jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 I’m of the opinion that any code that’s created by hand should be tested.
 While `BatchResults` is not complex, its error lurked there for months.
 While I don’t know how the error was introduced, I’d be willing to bet that `addPassed(int id)` was copied-and-pasted as `addFailed(int id)` and `addInterrupted(int id)` and only the method name was updated.

-“It doesn’t need to be unit tested,” I can here the developer say, “It’s obviously correct.”
+“It doesn’t need to be unit tested,” I can here the developer say, “It's so simple, that it’s obviously correct.”
 It only _looked_ correct, because previous code reviewers saw what they thought should be there rather than what was actually there.
 My fresh eyes spotted the obvious error.

 “If there had been unit tests for the Batch Processor, then it would have found the bug for sure.”
-Probably true.
-However, there were no unit tests for the Batch Processor either.
-And had there been unit tests for the Batch Processor when those tests failed, how long would it have taken anyone to think to look at the `BatchResults` class as the source of the error?
+That's probably true ;however, there were no unit tests for the Batch Processor either.
+And had there been unit tests for the Batch Processor, which would have failed, how long would it have taken anyone to think to look at the `BatchResults` class as the source of the error?
+How much time would have been spent searching for the error in the Batch Processor that was never there?

 I wrote unit tests for `BatchResults` in about five to ten minutes.
 Would that have been less than the time it would have taken to debug any Batch Processor tests?
-Would it have been worth the time as compared to having missed failed and interrupted ids several months?
+Would it have been worth the investment as compared to having missed failed and interrupted ids several months?

 I feel that an ounce of prevention is worth a pound of cure.